Student Property Investment | Ultimate Guide [Updated 2020]fjpinvestment

-Our guide to everything you need to know about investing in student property.
+Our guide to everything you need to know about a student property investment.

-Following on from our recent post about HMO Property Investments, we look at one of the most popular forms of HMO in student property.
+Following on from our recent post about HMO Property Investments, we look at one of the most popular forms of HMO in a student property investment.

 Student Property has continued to see increased interest from international investors, and with good reason.
 Savills highlights that property prices in key areas for education in the UK are as high as 37% over the last three years.
 For perspective, investors that bought a house and then sold it during the three years from 2015 – 2018 could have effectively paid for a three-year university course with the profits alone.